Painting on Cookies

 To stop the paper from moving around as you trace, use a few tiny balls of soft fondant to stick the paper on top of the hardened fondant on the cookie.

-Flip the paper over, pencil lines side down, and press gently on the blobs of fondant to attach the paper.
+Flip the paper over, pencil line side down, and press gently on the blobs of fondant to attach the paper.

 Using a slightly blunt pencil, trace over the design.
 Use gentle pressure, enough to transfer the design onto the cookie, but not so much pressure that you tear the paper or dent the fondant too much.